lukaszkups/lukaszkups.net/contents/home--page/index.md

 ## Right now

-Currently I'm working on Lem (previously called [writteli](https://github.com/writteli/writteli)) - static site generator that I've used to build i.a. this website, but packed into desktop application (writteli was build as a CLI tool).
-In the meantime I've also work on [tavuelo package](https://github.com/lukaszkups/tavuelo) (my open-source table component for Vue.js-powered web applications).
+Currently I'm working on Lem (previously called [writteli](https://github.com/writteli/writteli)) - static site generator that I've used to build i.a. this website, but packed into desktop application (writteli has been developed as a CLI tool).
+In the same time I've also work on [tavuelo package](https://github.com/lukaszkups/tavuelo) (my open-source table component for Vue.js-powered web applications) and from time to time when I need mind reset I create some [indie games](https://lukaszkups.itch.io/) using Construct 3.